XPCurrent/table-on-the-fly/README.md

-# display24elementtable
+# Table on the fly
-displays a 24-element table made in javascript
+Creates, displays and randomizes a 24-element table of numbers.